aaroncowley/restful-dnd/README.md

 - [x] Store characters in mongo
 - [ ] fetch characters via api
 - [ ] repopulate front end char sheet template with stored character
+- [ ] Code out roll button to auto-generate a character based on class
 - [ ] add users database + auth to allow for different users to use app and add security